kapunahelewong/angular-to-do-example/README.md

 ```

 Angular CLI commands all start with `ng`, followed by what you'd like the CLI to do.
-Use the following `ng new` command to create a new application called `todo`:
+In the Desktop directory, use the following `ng new` command to create a new application called `todo`:

 ```
 ng new todo --routing=false --style=css
 ```

-The `ng new` command creates a minimal starter Angular application.
+The `ng new` command creates a minimal starter Angular application on your Desktop.
+The additional flags, `--routing` and `--style`, define how to handle navigation and styles in the application.
+This tutorial describes these features later in more detail.

+If you are prompted to enforce stricter type checking, you can respond with yes.

 Navigate into your new project with the following `cd` command:

 ```